ariashi15/portfolio-backend/README.md

 # Portfolio Backend

-A serverless backend for a personal portfolio website using the Notion API, designed to be deployed on Vercel.
+Serverless backend for personal portfolio using the Notion API, designed to be deployed on Vercel.

-## Features

-- 🚀 Serverless architecture on Vercel
-- 📝 Notion API integration for content management
-- 🔄 RESTful API endpoints
-- 🌐 CORS enabled for cross-origin requests
-- ⚡ Fast and scalable

 ## Prerequisites